OutSystems/docs-support/src/enterprise/maintenance/vpn/vpn-support.md

 <div class="info" markdown="1">

 Check in the [Cloud services catalog](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Cloud_services_catalog) if the VPN service is available for your OutSystems Cloud edition.
+For the editions that support VPN connectivity, a maximum of 5 connections can be added.

 </div>